-102-5.11 Work Zone Speed: Use the work zone speed in the TTCP.
+102-5.12 Work Zone Speed: Use the work zone speed in the TTCP.
 When field conditions warrant work zone speeds different from those in the TTCP, submit signed and sealed documentation to justify reducing the work zone speed limit to the Engineer for approval, or the Engineer may request the District Traffic Operation Engineer to investigate the need.

 Sign work zone speed reductions in accordance with Standard Plans, Index 102-600 and the TTCP.

+Remove or cover temporary speed limit signs as soon as conditions requiring the reduced speed no longer exist.

+102-5.13 Clear Zone: The total roadside area, starting at the edge of the traveled way, available for use by errant vehicles.
+This area may consist of a shoulder, a recoverable slope, a non-recoverable slope, and a clear run-out area.
+For traffic control through work zones, the traveled way may include the temporary use of shoulders and any other permanent or temporary surface intended for the use as a lane for the movement of vehicular traffic.

+102-5.14 Aboveground Hazard: An aboveground hazard is any object, material or equipment other than temporary traffic control devices that is greater than 4 inches in height, firm and unyielding, and encroaches upon the clear zone.

+Aboveground hazards in the work zone are to be considered during working hours and treated with appropriate precautions.
+During nonworking hours, all objects, materials, and equipment that constitute an aboveground hazard must be stored/placed outside of the clear zone or be shielded by a barrier or crash cushion.

-102-5.12 Limited Access Temporary Openings: When required by the Contract Documents, construct temporary openings in accordance with the Standard Plans.
+102-5.15 Limited Access Temporary Openings: When required by the Contract Documents, construct temporary openings in accordance with the Standard Plans.
 Submit a written request identifying the specific locations within the project limits to the Engineer.

 Locate temporary openings in areas with adequate sight distance.
 Do not locate temporary openings with 1.5 miles of interchanges or within 2000 feet of the acceleration-deceleration lanes at rest areas, median openings, other access openings, or other highway service areas.
 Do not remove existing guardrail or barrier for temporary openings.